Environment

 Root-bound plant with no remaining room for new growth

-A Tradescantia left in the same small pot well past the point of filling it with roots hits a physical ceiling on new growth regardless of light, temperature, or season — unusual for a genus that otherwise pushes out new segments almost continuously.
-This is distinguishable from a light or temperature cause because the plant will typically also need watering noticeably more often than it used to, since there's less actual soil volume left to hold moisture around the crowded root mass.
+A Tradescantia left in the same small pot well past the point of completely filling it with roots hits a physical ceiling on new growth regardless of light, temperature, or season, which is unusual for a genus that otherwise pushes out new segments almost continuously under decent conditions.
+This cause is distinguishable from a light or temperature issue because the plant will typically also need watering noticeably more often than it used to, since there's less actual soil volume left in the pot to hold moisture around the crowded root mass.

 How to Fix It

-Add a monthly diluted feeding through the growing season — this genus's usual pace of near-weekly visible growth burns through a pot's nutrient supply faster than most houseplants, so stalled growth is worth checking against a fertilizing gap even when light and temperature look fine.
+Add a monthly diluted feeding through the growing season, since this genus's usual pace of near-weekly visible growth burns through a pot's nutrient supply faster than most houseplants, making stalled growth worth checking against a fertilizing gap even when light and temperature both look fine.

-Tip the plant out of its pot rather than only peering at the drainage holes.
-A tightly wound mass of pale roots with almost no visible soil confirms the plant is root-bound — move it up one pot size, teasing a few of the outer roots loose so they spread into the new mix instead of continuing to circle the old root-ball shape.
+Tip the plant out of its pot rather than only peering at the drainage holes to check for root binding.
+A tightly wound mass of pale roots with almost no visible soil left confirms the plant is root-bound; move it up one pot size, teasing a few of the outer roots loose so they spread into the new mix instead of continuing to circle the old root-ball shape.

 Prevention